surveyjs/survey-creator/docs/End-User-Guide.md

 #### Expression

-Use the Expression type to calculate values and present them to the respondent.
+Use the Expression type to calculate values and present them to respondents.
 For example, you can sum up the scores of previous responses, display current date and time, or find an average value.
 The calculated value is saved in the survey results.
-In the following image, the Expression type concatenates first and last names to display a full name:
+In the following image, the Expression type concatenates the first and last names to display a full name:

 <img src="images/question-types-expression.png" alt="Question types - Expression" width="50%">

-To specify the expression, enter it into the **Expression** field in the **General** category.
+To specify an expression, enter it into the **Expression** field in the **General** category.
 Your expression can reference other survey questions (for example, `{question1} + {question2}`) or use built-in calculation functions.
 Refer to the following help topics for more information:

 - [Boolean Expressions](https://surveyjs.io/Documentation/Library#boolean-expressions)
 - [Built-In Functions](https://surveyjs.io/Documentation/Library#built-in-functions)

 #### File

 Use the File type to allow respondents to upload files.
-Respondents drag and drop one or several files onto the allocated area or select them in the browser's Upload File dialog window.
+Respondents drag and drop one or several files onto the allocated area or select files in the browser's Upload File dialog window.
 The uploaded files are saved in the survey results as base64-encoded strings.

 <img src="images/question-types-file.png" alt="Question types - File" width="50%">